Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Smart Wi-Fi dashboard is also packed to the gills with any add-on frill you could possibly want out of a home router, including internal speed testers, Guest Access networking, and powerful media server configuration tools.

-The design of the Linsksys 1900ACS is an unapologetic throwback to the router that first made the company famous back in the early 2000’s: the infamous WRT54G.
+The design of the Linksys 1900ACS is an unapologetic throwback to the router that first made the company famous back in the early 2000s: the infamous WRT54G.
 If you signed on to the internet anytime between 2002 and 2005, you either owned one of these or knew someone who did.
 And their popularity was well-deserved, as many consider the 1900ACS’ older brother to be the current pinnacle of everything a router should be.
 For another product by this brand, check out the Linksys Velop Mesh router.

 Like many other modern routers, the “AC” in the Linksys’ name means one thing and one thing only: it’s going to be fast as all get out.

-This router didn’t drop a frame no matter what was thrown in its path, and worked just as consistently if you were in the next room as it did if you were visiting the next door neighbors.
-We’ve seen fast routers at this price point and routers that worked at long distance, but the combination of all these factors layered with the Linksys seal of reliability puts the 1900ACS that extra notch or two above the rest.
+This router didn’t drop a frame no matter what was thrown in its path, and worked just as consistently if you were in the next room as it did if you were visiting the next-door neighbors.
+We’ve seen fast routers at this price point and routers that worked at long distances, but the combination of all these factors layered with the Linksys seal of reliability puts the 1900ACS that extra notch or two above the rest.

 Put quite simply: the 1900ACS is the best router that Linksys has ever built.
 Given their storied history in the industry and their humble beginnings, that’s saying a lot, but so does this router.
 Speedy, beautiful, and mind-numbingly easy to use, the 1900ACS tops all previous efforts by the company with the perfect combination of power, price, and steadfast reliability.